rohitag04/agarwal_rohit_python_2017/Final Exam/Read ME.md

   ### After Analyzing the above graph we can say:
   - There is a rise in Annual Mean each year.
   - Which clearly proves that Temp. is increasing each year.
+  - Which means Global Warming is increasing each year.

   #### Note-
   - The year 2016 ranks as the warmest on record.
 (Source: NASA/GISS).